bushidokarat3/Havoc4.0/HTACCESS_README.md

 ## Overview

-Havoc now supports Apache-style `.htaccess` files for HTTP/HTTPS listeners, providing powerful URL rewriting, access control, and request filtering capabilities.
+Havoc4 now supports Apache-style `.htaccess` files for HTTP/HTTPS listeners, providing powerful URL rewriting, access control, and request filtering capabilities.
 This feature allows you to make your C2 infrastructure behave like a legitimate web server with fine-grained control over incoming requests.

 ## Capability Gains